k64t34/k64t-fun/README.md

 ##Plans
 - [ ] Unknown sponsor

 A player in a difficult financial situation gets sponsorship.
-If a player has less money than mp_startmoney, the sponsor randomly give the player a different outfit or grenades.
+If a player has less money than mp_startmoney, the sponsor randomly give the player a different equipment  or grenades.

 ##Changelog
 * 0.6  1st release in github